Abhinaba925/multi-agent-reporter/README.md

-# 🤖 Auto-Report Team: A Multi-Agent System
+# Auto-Report Team: A Multi-Agent System

-This project demonstrates a sophisticated multi-agent system built with LangGraph and Google's Gemini model.
+This project demonstrates a sophisticated multi-agent system built with LangGraph.
 A team of AI agents collaborates to research, write, revise, and score a detailed report on a given topic, showcasing a powerful "self-correction" loop.